ErikBjare/are-copilots-local-yet/README.md

 Local Copilots are in an early experimental stage, with most being of MVP-quality.

 This is in part due to the local models still being inferior to Copilot.
 They can also be difficult to set up, and have high hardware requirements.

-This document is an attempt at removing some of the noise, and surfacing the state of the art as best as possible.
+However, as models improve, and editor extensions get developed to use them, we're expected to get a renaissance of code-completion tools.

 ## Extensions